KHEngineering/RoboRio/faq/roborio.md

 So if your team 359 for example, after imaging your RoboRio you can access it via Ethernet, Wifi, or USB using the single address Roborio-359.local, which will resolve to the IP address of the RoboRio using mDNS.
 (Using roborio-0359.local will result in error).

 For those teams wishing to assign their own static IP to the RoboRio you can still do this through the web interface.
-Once the RoboRio has been successfully images, navigate to http://RoboRio-2168.local, and check your network settings.
+Once the RoboRio has been successfully imaged, navigate to http://RoboRio-2168.local, and check your network settings.
 You can login as admin and change the ethernet port from dhcp to static and assign your own 10.TE.AM.2 address.
 The mDNS address will still work correctly even when the ethernet port is set to static.

+On Team 2168 we still set manually set all network devices our Robot (including the RoboRio) to a static IP.

 You can always check all of your network interface settings, and modify them through the web interface of the Rio.
 You must be logged in as `admin` to make any changes.

 ---

 ##How do I access the RoboRio WebServer?

-Simply navigate to any of the RoboRios IP address from any computer on the same network. i.e http://RoboRio-2168.local (replace 2168 with your team number) will work on any interface using mDNS, http://10.TE.AM.2 if you assigned a static IP or http://172.22.11.2 when using the USB cable.
+Simply navigate to any of the RoboRio's IP address from any computer on the same network. i.e http://RoboRio-2168.local (replace 2168 with your team number) will work on any interface using mDNS, http://10.TE.AM.2 if you assigned a static IP or http://172.22.11.2 when using the USB cable.

-If this is your first time starting up the RoboRio, the Ethernet port is set to DHCP, and the USB port is configured to static IP 172.22.11.2 address when connected to a computer that has the USB Driver installed (supplied when FRC Utilities are installed).
+If this is your first time starting up the RoboRio, the Ethernet port is set to DHCP, and the USB port is configured to IP 172.22.11.2 address when connected to a computer that has the USB Driver installed (supplied when FRC Utilities are installed).

 Once you determine the IP address of the RoboRio, make sure your network interface card is also on the same network as the RoboRio, and you can navigate to the RoboRio in any browser which supports the Microsoft silverlight plugin to view the RoboRio webpage.